lexicHQ/docs/setup-facebook-app.md

 # Setup Facebook App

-Login to your [facebook developer account](developers.facebook.com).
+Login to [developers.facebook.com](https://developers.facebook.com).
 Select “Add a new app” on the top right menu.
 From the "Create a New App ID" popup add your bot name and email.
 Under category select **APPS for MESSENGER**.
 Then click "Create App Id."

 ![](create-new-app.JPG)